Specs and performance

 - App Pairing opens up multitasking windows more quickly

-While everyone waits for Google’s Android Oreo update, Samsung’s software is just as good, and in some cases even better.
-It’s steadily been burying its TouchWiz menu complexities and app bloatware; you shouldn’t dismiss Samsung anymore for its past software mistakes.
+But Samsung’s software was great even before the update.
+The company has steadily been burying its TouchWiz menu complexities and app bloatware; you shouldn’t dismiss Samsung anymore for its past software mistakes.

 The Note 8 showcases the best of its ‘Samsung Experience’ software, touting a finely balanced interface that’s streamlined, yet has more options than stock Android 7.0 Nougat.
 Its menus are laid out logically and, when you can’t find something, there’s always a helpful suggestion.